Imagine A Life In The Country!

 If you've never framed a soft pastel painting, it's very easy.
 There are many types of paper used with chalk paintings.
 I always use sanded paper around a 5 or 6 grade.
 This gives me room for many layers and it gives me the smooth surace I like.
 So the paper is strong and durable for framing.

 When I frame chalk paintings, I usually use a mat to keep the painting from touching the glass.
-If I don't use a mat, then I stick a tiny circular insert to each corner of the painting.
+If I don't use a mat, then I stick a tiny plastic insert to each corner of the painting.
 They are sticky on both sides.
 I purchase them in the framing department of stores like Walmart, Home Depot and Lowes.
 Once they are stuck onto the corners, I gently place the painting into the frame, I replace the backing, and it's all set to hang.

 -Margaret Lukasik